 Why calculate for individual properties?

-No two properties are exactly the same and consequently, the total rebuilding cost for every house or flat will be different.
+No two properties are the same, so the total rebuilding cost for every house or flat will be different.
 The calculator gives a general indication of rebuilding costs for many common properties within the UK, but it is not appropriate for all dwellings (i.e. listed buildings) and the rebuilding cost of even similar houses can vary depending on individual specification.